 Sign #2: Your Engine Cranks Slowly

-If you turn the key and the engine takes a long time to crank, it’s of a battery that needs to be replaced.
+If you turn the key and the engine takes a long time to crank, it’s another symptom of a battery that needs to be replaced.
 This is usually caused by sulfation, which is when the lead sulphate crystals build up on the plates in the battery.

 Over time, these crystals will prevent the battery from holding a charge and starting your car.
 So if you notice sulfation on the battery, it’s time for a new one.